Tashkent: Geography

-Tashkent is situated in a well-watered plain on the road between Samarkand, Uzbekistan's second city, and Shymkent across the border.
-Tashkent is just 13 km from two border crossings into Kazakhstan.
+Tashkent is situated on a well-watered plain on the road between Samarkand, Uzbekistan's second city, and Shymkent, just across the border in Kazakhstan.
+Tashkent lies only 13 km from two border crossings into Kazakhstan.

-Closest geographic cities with populations of over 1 million are: Shymkent (Kazakhstan), Dushanbe (Tajikistan), Bishkek (Kyrgyzstan), Kashgar (China), Almaty (Kazakhstan), Kabul (Afghanistan) and Peshawar (Pakistan).
+The nearest cities with populations of over 1 million are: Shymkent (Kazakhstan), Dushanbe (Tajikistan), Bishkek (Kyrgyzstan), Kashgar (China), Almaty (Kazakhstan), Kabul (Afghanistan), and Peshawar (Pakistan).

-Tashkent sits at the confluence of the Chirchiq River and several of its tributaries and is built on deep alluvial deposits up to 15 m.
-The city is located in an active tectonic area suffering large numbers of tremors and some earthquakes.
+Tashkent sits at the confluence of the Chirchiq River and several of its tributaries, and is built on deep alluvial deposits up to 15 m in depth.
+The city is located in an active tectonic area, suffering from numerous tremors and occasional earthquakes.

 The local time in Tashkent is UTC/GMT +5 hours.

 Climate

 Tashkent features a Mediterranean climate (Köppen: Csa) with some humid continental climate influences (Köppen: Dsa).
-As a result, Tashkent experiences cold and often snowy winters not typically associated with most Mediterranean climates and long, hot and dry summers.
-Most precipitation occurs during the winter, which frequently falls as snow.
-The city experiences two peaks of precipitation in the early winter and spring.
-The slightly unusual precipitation pattern is partially due to its 500 m altitude.
-Summers are long in Tashkent, usually lasting from May to September.
-Tashkent can be extremely hot during the months of July and August.
-The city also sees very little precipitation during the summer, particularly from June through September.
+As a result, it experiences cold and often snowy winters—not typically associated with most Mediterranean climates—and long, hot, and dry summers.
+Most precipitation occurs during the winter, often falling as snow.
+The city experiences two peaks of precipitation: one in early winter and another in spring.
+This slightly unusual precipitation pattern is partially due to its altitude of 500 m.
+Summers in Tashkent are long, usually lasting from May to September, and can be extremely hot, particularly during July and August.
+The city also sees very little precipitation during the summer, especially from June through September.